Q. What is the difference between vinyl and aluminum siding?

 A. Vinyl siding is an extruded plastic material.
 It usually ranges in thickness from .040 - .046.
 Aluminum siding is a formed material, typically .019" thick.
 Vinyl siding has a solid color, while aluminum siding has a baked-on the enamel paint finish.

 Vinyl siding is typically more durable than aluminum is that it is over twice the thickness.
 Vinyl siding does become slightly brittle during the wintertime.
 Aluminum siding maintains the same properties year-round despite the temperature.
 Vinyl siding also expands and contracts in greater fluctuation than aluminum siding.

-As mentioned before, vinyl siding has solid color, meaning even if it is scratched, the color won't change.
-Aluminum siding has the baked on enamel finish, and if scratched, the paint will be removed and the bare metal below will be visible.
+As mentioned before, vinyl siding has a solid color, meaning even if it is scratched, the color won't change.
+Aluminum siding has the baked-on enamel finish, and if scratched, the paint will be removed and the bare metal below will be visible.
 However, due to the expansive properties of vinyl, aluminum siding takes paint better if you ever decide to re-paint.
 It is not recommended to paint vinyl.